How Enterprises Can Increase Proposal Win Rates (New RFP Statistics)

 - Automation of manual tasks (53%)

 But scaling writing efforts through tools isn’t the only factor enterprises should consider.
-Understanding the people behind your projects also impacts win rates…
+Understanding the people behind your projects also impacts your RFP win rate…

 RFP Process Insights to Improve Team Collaboration